 Q: What is the ECM Family membership and what does the fee cover?

 A: The fee covers membership for all ECM and ECM2 students in a family.
 The membership fee helps to pay for our insurance, administration, and teacher pay for concerts.
 Membership will ensure that families coming to the Oakville Suzuki Association will receive information about our events and happenings, and will be able to attend and participate in them.

 Q: Where can I read more?

 A: The Suzuki Early Childhood Education program was created by a world-renowned Ontario educator, Dorothy Jones.
 She developed the ECE program at the request of Dr. Suzuki himself, and it is now delivered worldwide.
 You can read more at http://www.suzukiece.com/Pages/prenatal_and_baby.htm.
 Scientific research about the benefits of Suzuki method early childhood instruction has recently received a great deal of media attention from sources including the Wall Street Journal and Science Daily.
 Our Early Childhood Music classes require a parent or guardian to attend and participate in small groups with their child.
 Activities include singing, musical games, use of rhythm instruments, and the exploration of several orchestral instruments.
 Children who have taken these courses are much better able to listen and concentrate.
 Their sense of rhythm and pitch is better than those who start at a later age.

 The yearly calendar and the class schedule (subject to change based on enrollment) will be available for download:

-Calendars & Class Schedules can be seen here
+Calendars & Class Schedules will be available soon.

 The following ECM classes are available for registration: